clickityKlein/Disaster-Response/README.md

 a model is trained on only relevant messages, it will place a false priority on a irrelevant messages.
 - Web server deployment.

+A non-technical note:
+This project is ultimately for communities in the case of emergencies.
+- millions and millions of communications
+- orgs have least capacity to pull out relevant messages
+- different orgs will take care of different aspects of disaster response
+- will help to respond to future disasters

+Ultimately, this project will benefit the community.
+In the event of a future disaster, millions of communications will be sent out, and response organizations will be at their full capacity.
+A model like this will help guide these organizations where to best use their resources.

 [Table of Contents](#table-of-contents)